Financial Times says Hong Kong denied editor’s visa renewal

 The visa rejection is likely to raise further questions about Beijing’s growing influence in the territory.
 It was promised semi-autonomy as part of its 1997 handover from British rule.
 Chinese President Xi Jinping and other officials have warned separatist activity would not be tolerated, calling any challenge to Beijing’s authority a “red line” not to be crossed.

-The perception that Beijing is undermining Hong Kong’s free elections and freedom of speech is inspiring young activists to calling for greater autonomy, if not outright independence.
+The perception that Beijing is undermining Hong Kong’s free elections and freedom of speech is inspiring young activists to call for greater autonomy, if not outright independence.

 Huge pro-democracy protests erupted in 2014 in response to the decision by China’s ruling Communist Party to retain the right to effectively pre-screen candidates for Hong Kong’s leadership.